digital-york/yorkshire-dictionary/import_readme.md

 %s/\s*$//g
 ```

-**Note about UTF-8** Excell on Windows will by default export csv file encoded in CP1250.
+**Note about yhd.csv UTF-8 conversion** Excell on Windows will by default export csv file encoded in CP1250.
 This will confuse ruby import script.
 One quick fix is to convert an exported csv file to expected UTF-8 encoding with the following command line
 ```
 iconv -f cp1250 -t utf-8 <in-cpo1250.csv >out-utf8.csv
 ```